rickyHong/CRF-RNN-REPL/README.md

   }
 }
 ```
-#Installation Guide
+# Installation Guide
-First, you should clone the project by doing as below.
+First, clone the project by running:
 ```
 git clone --recursive https://github.com/torrvision/crfasrnn.git
 ```

 You need to compile the modified Caffe library in this repository.
 Instructions for Ubuntu 14.04 are included below.
-You can also consult the generic [Caffe installation guide](http://caffe.berkeleyvision.org/installation.html).
+You can also consult the generic [Caffe installation guide](http://caffe.berkeleyvision.org/installation.html) for further help.

-###1.1 Install dependencies
+### 1.1 Install dependencies
-#####General dependencies
+##### General dependencies
 ```
 sudo apt-get install libprotobuf-dev libleveldb-dev libsnappy-dev libopencv-dev libhdf5-serial-dev protobuf-compiler sudo apt-get install --no-install-recommends libboost-all-dev
 ```

-#####CUDA
+##### CUDA
+Note: This step is not needed if you are not intending to use GPUs
-Install CUDA correct driver and its SDK.
+Install the correct CUDA driver and its SDK.
 Download CUDA SDK from Nvidia website.

-In Ubuntu 14.04.
-You need to make sure the required tools are installed.
-You might need to blacklist the required modules so that they do not interfere with the driver installation.
+You might need to blacklist some modules so that they do not interfere with the driver installation.
 You also need to uninstall your default Nvidia Driver first.
 ```
 sudo apt-get install freeglut3-dev build-essential libx11-dev libxmu-dev libxi-dev libgl1-mesa-glx libglu1-mesa libglu1-mesa-dev
 ```